 - You don’t have to worry about website management and upkeep

 - You don’t need to pay for a whole bunch of extra services, plugins, frameworks, themes, etc

-With WordPress, the interface is a bit more chaotic and can be overwhelming for new users.
+With WordPress, the interface is quite different and can be overwhelming for new users.
 However, the more you use it, the more you will get used to it.

-Plus, if you don’t know how to code (Like me!), there are ways to make WordPress much more user-friendly through use of plugins.
+Plus, if you don’t know how to code (Like me!), there are ways to make WordPress much more user-friendly through use of forum help and plugins.
 I will go over each of the plugins I use later in this blog post, so keep reading for this information.